xcp-ng/xcp-ng-org/docs/networking/networking.md

 This section uses three types of server-side software objects to represent networking entities.
 These objects are:

-* A PIF: a mean to connect outside of a host.
-PIF objects have a name and description, a UUID, the parameters of the NIC they represent, and the network and server they are connected to.
-They can represent:
+* A PIF, which is a way to connect outside of a host.
+PIF objects have:
+    -  * a name
+    -  * a description
+    -  * a UUID
+    -  * the parameters of the NIC they represent
+    -  * the network and server they are connected to.
+PIFs can represent:
   * A physical NIC
   * A VLAN on top of a physical NIC
   * A bond of multiple NICs